open-source-bootcamp/bootcamp-guide/presentations/running-the-event/slides.md

 ## What if an attendee can only attend 1 day?
 If they can only attend the first day, this is fine as this teaches the concepts
 <br/>
-If they can only attend the second day, this is also fine if they are already used to using GitHub and know how to do the tasks from day 1. if they are completely new to GitHub, then they may struggle with the second part of the day.
+If they can only attend the second day, this is also fine if they are already used to using GitHub and know how to do the tasks from day 1.
+If they are completely new to GitHub, then they may struggle with the second part of the day.

 ## I really need to do this remotely
 We've never run this remotely, but if you do want to do so:
-- make sure you have reliable maintainers, ideally mentors as maintainers
+- Make sure you have reliable maintainers, ideally mentors as maintainers
-- have a good platform to share the talks and chat, such as Discord
+- Have a good platform to share the talks and chat, such as Discord
 - Be aware of when maintainers or team members drop off, and be ready to connect folks to new teams

 ---